Radiation Therapy Treatment Process

 Daily Treatments

 Treatments are often given once a day, Monday through Friday, for a number of weeks.
-Sometimes, twice daily radiation treatments will be done.
-It takes about 5 minutes to get your radiation treatment, but you will likely be scheduled in a 15-30 minute appointment time.
-With set up and treatment you will be in the department for about an hour each day.
-This allows time for you to get changed, do any preparation, be positioned on the treatment table, receive your treatment, and for the therapists to clean all the equipment and setup the room of the next patient.
-Some factors that may affect the total time of your treatment include:
+Sometimes, twice daily radiation treatments will be given.
+The length of your treatment will depend on your treatment plan.
+With set up and treatment, your total appointment time will be about one hour each day.
+This allows time for you to get changed, do any preparation, be positioned on the treatment table, get your treatment, and for the therapists to clean all the equipment and set up the room of the next patient.
+Some things that may affect the total time of your treatment are:

-- The type of radiation treatment you are receiving.
+• The type of radiation treatment you are getting.

-- The type of machine is being used for your treatment.
+• The type of machine being used for your treatment.

-- The type of imaging is being used for your setup.
+• The type of imaging being used for your setup.

-Each day, the therapists will position you on the treatment table, using the tattoos, immobilization devices, and laser beams on the machine to get you in the exact same position.
+Each day, the therapists will help position you on the treatment table using the tattoos, immobilization devices, and laser beams on the machine to get you in the exact same position.
 The therapists will leave the room while giving the radiation to avoid exposure.
 They will be able to see and hear you from a control room just outside the treatment room.
-They can also give you instructions over a microphone as needed during the treatment.
-As you lie on the treatment table, the table and gantry may move to get the radiation beams in the correct location.
+They can also give you instructions over a microphone during the treatment.
+As you lie on the treatment table, the table and gantry (part of the radiation machine) may move to get the radiation beams in the right location.
 The treatment is not painful, and you will not feel anything during treatment.
+It is important to hold still and to not move until your treatment is complete.

-At least once a week, imaging will be done to make sure you are still in the best position and to see if changes need to be made to the plan.
-If it is determined that changes are necessary for your plan, then imaging will be done on the first day of the new plan.
-The images taken during your radiation treatments are not used to see if you are responding to the radiation.
-They are used to make sure that the position and treatment arrangement are correct.
+At least once a week, imaging will be done to make sure you are still in the best position and to see if changes need to be made to your plan.
+If changes are needed, imaging will be done on the first day of the new plan.
+The images taken during your radiation treatments are not used to see if your cancer is responding to the radiation.
+They are used to make sure that the position and arrangement for treatment are correct.

 In some cases, when aligning you for treatment, your position may not be the best.
 In these cases, the radiation therapists will talk with your oncologist about what to do.
-From time to time the treatment plan needs to be adjusted and treatment may need to be paused until a new plan can be created.
-This will require having a new simulation.
+Sometimes the treatment plan needs to be adjusted and treatment may need to be paused until a new plan is created.
+If this happens you will need a new simulation.

 On-Treatment Visit

-If you are having a problem, you do not have to wait until your next on-treatment visit.
-Instead, you can ask to be seen or call the department.
+If you are having a problem, you do not have to wait until your next visit.
+Instead, you can call your radiation team’s office and ask to be seen or to talk to a medical provider.
 A provider will review your problem or concern and if they cannot help, they will contact your oncologist.
-If there are any problems at night or on weekends, call the hospital operator and ask for "the radiation oncologist-on-call."
+If you have any problems at night or on the weekends, call the hospital operator and ask for "the radiation oncologist-on-call."

 End-Of-Treatment Visit

-A day or two before your last treatment, you will have your final on-treatment visit with your provider.
+At the end of your treatments you will have your final on-treatment visit with your provider.
 During this visit, they will talk to you about follow-up care and may do an exam.

 Follow-Up Care

 Follow-up appointments are often scheduled at 4 and 12 weeks after your radiation treatments are done.
 You may be asked to have a scan (CT, PET, or MRI) before this visit.
-Your provider will see how you are doing and give you information on continued follow-up care.
-It is important to go to your follow-up care appointments so that any radiation-related problems can be treated early.
-Your providers will also continue to consult with your other cancer specialists.
+Your provider will see how you are doing and talk to you about further follow-up care.
+It is important to go to your follow-up care appointments so that any radiation-related problems can be found and treated early.
+Your radiation providers will also continue to consult with your other cancer specialists.